 We believe that all creatures — 4 legged, 2 legged, winged, or no legs–belong to the Goddess and deserve a healthy, cruelty free life.

 Over the last several years of participating in the TNR program, GryphonSong Clan has spayed/neutered over 30 feral cats!!
 By doing so, we have prevented (at least) 100 new feral cat births in our neighborhood alone.
 Feral tracking statistics show that each cat spayed or neutered prevents the birth of an average of six unwanted kittens.

-Helo, Graymalkin, Hoss, Little Joe, Ellen, Ember, Mowgli, Fibonacci, Crooked Mama, Fred, Fractal, Shortcake, Cinder, Domino Tom, Stella, Esther, Nikita, Ginger, Freckles, Big White Momma, Moon Pie, Little Bits, Sparrow Hawk, France, Ichabod, Miranda Bee, Molly, Shadowfoot, Hannah Magnolia, Shadow Pendragon, Gypsy Rose, D’Artagnan, George, Mica and Tank!
+Helo, Graymalkin, Hoss, Little Joe, Ellen, Ember, Mowgli, Fibonacci, Crooked Mama, Fred, Fractal, Shortcake, Cinder, Domino Tom, Stella, Esther, Nikita, Ginger, Freckles, Big White Momma, Moon Pie, Little Bits, Sparrow Hawk, France, Ichabod, Miranda Bee, Molly, Shadowfoot, Hannah Magnolia, Shadow Pendragon, Gypsy Rose, D’Artagnan, George, Mica, Tank, Maverick and DaVinci!

 *Little Joe went on Walkabout and we hope found a loving home Fall 2010.

 *Shortcake passed into the kitty Summerlands Winter 2011.